larsjsol/shellpic/README.rst

 Installation
 ------------
-You should have Pillow_ (>=1.0) installed.
+You should have Pillow_ (>=2.6) and python development files installed.
 Shellpic works with Python 2.6, 2.7, 3.3 and 3.4.
 It will not work with Python 2.5 or 3.2.

 .. _Pillow: https://pypi.python.org/pypi/Pillow